 As co-founder and design principal of Semple Brown Design since 1982, Sarah Semple Brown’s thoughtful, layered approach to the design process is guided by her innate ability to genuinely understand her clients and their desires.
 She has made a substantial impact on the development of Denver’s built environment, and many of her projects have involved highly visible restorations and adaptive reuse interventions of historic buildings that bring great character and a sense of history to the Mile High City.
 Her award-winning projects are infused with simple clean concepts, depth, warmth, and quality – and are always respectful of the site.

-- Tom Hootman , AIA, LEED AP, WELL AP, CPHC Principal, Form & Flow
+- Tom Hootman, AIA, LEED AP, WELL AP, CPHC Principal, Form & Flow – Appointed April 2021

-- Kori Donaldson (ex officio) - Senior Director for Capital Construction and Planning, University of Colorado
+- Kori Donaldson (ex officio) – Assistant Vice President for Budget, Planning, and Capital

-Kori joined the University of Colorado System office in December 2019.
-She has more than 14 years of experience in budgeting, capital planning, and public policy.
-In her current role, Kori supports the CU System CFO and leadership on issues related to capital budgeting, financing, and planning.
-Kori also serves as an administrator and ex officio member of the Design Review Board.
+Kori has almost 20 years of experience in budgeting, capital planning, and public policy.
+In her current role, Kori supports the University of Colorado System CFO and leadership on issues related to budgeting, financing, planning, and capital construction at all four CU campuses.
+Kori coordinates with campus budget officers and campus facilities staff on issues of systemwide concern and items requiring review or approval by the Board of Regents.

 Capital Budgets